Vint3r/FoodTruckProject/README.md

 FoodTruckApp is the actual application that the user will see and interact with, printing menus and just in general taking all the information that the user inputs and passes it of to FoodTruck.
-The interface is pretty simple, it just asks what the user wants, and provides the information that the user wants.
+The interface is pretty simple, it just asks what the user wants, and provides the information that the user requests.

 ### Technologies/Topics applied